 The main difference between employee access of company software through an enterprise VPN versus the employee accessing through a private VPN is the ability of the company to restrict and control access to which programs and files each employee has access to.
 Enterprise VPNs allow remote and traveling workers to access the files and tools they need for their jobs, while restricting other files such as sensitive client information or employee records.
 Private VPN users may have had full access to everything on the company servers.

 Good enterprise VPNs integrate with common business software applications, including Salesforce, Google’s G-Suite, and Microsoft Azure.
 This integration works well for remote workers who may not have been able to gain access to certain company software platforms from home in the past.

 How Does An Enterprise VPN Work?

 An enterprise VPN creates a secure connection between one device and the company server, just like a traditional VPN.
 Enterprise Virtual Private Networks are cloud-based, which reduces the workload for business IT departments, as there isn’t a need to install the hardware on the company network infrastructure.
 Instead, companies have their VPN hosted through a third party, which carries the responsibility of updating and patching the connectivity as needed.
-The cloud-based connectivity also makes it easier for remote workers to access the company software, as they can establish connectivity through the cloud.
+The cloud-based connectivity makes it easier for remote workers to access the company software, as they can establish connectivity from anywhere with an Internet connection.